The below guide shows you how to integrate Google Maps into your app

 - 1.Next, expand the Markers section of the left panel.

 - 2.Set the address for each marker using magic text.
 You can do this with one or multiple magic text properties.
-Note, you won't see the actual markers with the correct addresses in the editor, but you will see them when you preview, share, or publish your app.
+Note, you won't see the actual markers with the correct addresses in the Builder, but you will see them when you preview, share, or publish your app.

 - 3.You can change the style of your markers by clicking on the "Markers" option and changing the Marker source from Default to Custom.
 Then in the "Marker image" you will be able to submit an Image, select it from your Collections or add an URL.
 You can also add an image in case there isn't an image found for the marker.